-Spring is the season that for many represents growth and new beginnings.
-People get excited to leave the snow and bitter cold from winter behind, and gear up for warmer days, fresh flowers, and the delightful sounds of birds chirping.
+Spring represents growth and new beginnings.
+People get excited to leave the snow and bitter cold of winter behind, and gear up for warmer days, fresh flowers, and the delightful sounds of birds chirping.

 Tidy Up Your Finances